Robert Rozbruch, MD

 Who gets soft tissue sarcoma?

-The spectrum of soft tissue sarcoma includes some forms which are more common in children, like rhadomyosarcoma, and some forms that predominate in older individuals, like undifferentiated pleomorphic sarcoma.
+The spectrum of soft tissue sarcoma includes some forms which occur more commonly in children, like rhadomyosarcoma, and some forms that predominate in older individuals, like undifferentiated pleomorphic sarcoma.
 There are certain medical conditions which also predispose an individual to certain forms of soft tissue sarcoma.
 For example, patients with neurofibromatosis are more likely to develop a malignant peripheral nerve sheath tumor.
-Overall these are rare cancers, representing less than 1% of adult malignancies.
+Overall, these rare cancers, represent less than 1% of adult malignancies.

 How is soft tissue sarcoma diagnosed?

 Regardless of the specific diagnosis, patients usually notice an enlarging mass or lump in the arm or leg.
-There may be a sense of fullness compared with the opposite extremity.
-The mass is usually painless which leads many to ignore the mass until it reaches substantial size.
+There may sense a feeling of fullness compared with the opposite extremity.
+Many people ignore this usually painless mass until it reaches substantial size.
 X-rays are usually negative.
 Any suspicious mass should be referred to an oncologic surgeon, as even small masses can represent cancer and need to be managed appropriately.
-An MRI should be obtained of any growing mass to assess its character and true size.
+Patients should obtain an MRI of any growing mass to assess its character and true size.
 A biopsy is then needed to make a diagnosis.

 The biopsy can safely be performed in an office setting (using a needle) or in the operating room depending on the size and location of the mass.
-The biopsy is evaluated by a pathologist to determine if cancer is present since many masses, even ones with slow growth over time, may be benign.
+A pathologist evaluates the biopsy to determine if cancer is present since many masses, even ones with slow growth over time, may be benign.
 If cancer is present, additional imaging studies are performed to assess for cancer in other parts of the body.

 How is soft tissue sarcoma treated?

 Treatment specifics depend on the diagnosis obtained during the biopsy.
-However, in general surgical excision of the mass performed by an orthopedic oncologist is an essential part of treatment.
-Many forms of soft tissue sarcoma are treated with radiation therapy as well, thus a radiation oncologist is usually part of the treatment team.
+However, in general, an essential part of treatment includes surgical excision of the mass performed by an orthopedic oncologist.
+Many forms of soft tissue sarcoma are treated with radiation therapy as well, thus a radiation oncologist usually participates in treatment.
 Some forms of soft tissue sarcoma also respond to traditional chemotherapy or new emerging therapies (like immunotherapy), so a medical oncologist may also guide treatment.
 This team of physicians will determine and coordinate the initial treatment.

-Once completed, patients are followed closely over time to assess for any signs of recurrent cancer or side effects from the treatment.
+Once completed, the team closely follows patients over time to assess for any signs of recurrent cancer or side effects from the treatment.
 Soft tissue sarcoma is most effectively treated early so we encourage patients to seek medical attention for any concerning mass or lump.

 Metastatic Bone Disease